 About The Race

 For this event, we offer two timed options of hill repeats on Monkey Butt Hill: 3 hours and 6 hours.
-When we did this in 2021, the 6 Hour winner completed 73 repeats.
+The course record for the 6 Hour event is 73 repeats (by Markdavid Basco).
 That's 24 miles and 7,300 feet of elevation gain!
-For those wanting less hills, we still have our 5-mile out-and-back route on single track trail along the shore of Lake Texoma.
+For those wanting less hills, we offer a 5-mile out-and-back route on single track trail along the shore of Lake Texoma.
 Beautiful and challenging, and you see more of the trails than the hill repeat course.

 Enjoy a day amongst your fellow members of the trail community!
 With the opportunity to have a crewing setup you see every 1/3-mile, you can try out different things and have everything you need right there, and your family can spectate and enjoy being setup just 100 feet from the water's edge.

 Distances: Choose Distance or Choose Time.
 “3 Hours of Monkey Butt”, “6 Hours of Monkey Butt”, or “5 Miler”.

 3 or 6 Hours of Monkey Butt – Monkey Butt Hill is a short, incredibly steep hill of just about 0.1 miles long BUT climbs 100 feet and has roots and boulders to maneuver in that climb.
 It’s part of a 1/3 mile loop from our start line.
 So the race will be a timed format of how many loops can you get done in the time of either 3 Hours or 6 Hours.
 The race will be run going counter-clockwise which means you will only be going UP Monkey Butt Hill and then the descent of 100 feet is much more gradual and less technicality.